Cubix1729/fitch-proof/README.md

  - `lark` for parsing logical expression and Fitch-style rules

-The code was formatted using `black`, with line length 120.
+The code is formatted using `black`, with line length 120.

-The generated LaTex output uses the `fitch` package, available on [CTAN](https://ctan.org/pkg/fitch).
+The optionally generated LaTex outputs use the `fitch` package, available on [CTAN](https://ctan.org/pkg/fitch).